Stick welding and electrode selection

 The construction industry is extremely diverse, and some of the trades don’t feature welding as a core competency in their day-to-day work.
-However, whether you own one piece of equipment or 100, that equipment is going to break and it’s likely you’ll have to make a weld or two to get it back up and running—or maybe you have some downtime and want to reinforce areas that you know are prone to damage.
-This article looks specifically at your material and equipment options for making Stick welding repairs in the field.
+However, equipment breaks, and it’s likely welding will be needed get it back up and running.
+Or maybe you have some downtime and want to reinforce areas that you know are prone to damage.

-One of the most common processes for field welding repair is Shielded Metal Arc Welding (SMAW), or Stick.
+One of the most common processes for field welding repair is Shielded Metal Arc Welding (SMAW), or stick.
 Stick electrodes are self-shielded and cut down on the amount of equipment needed—no need to haul in a gas cylinder, hose and regulator.
 It also provides adequate protection of the weld bead in outdoor applications where wind interferes with shielding gases.
-It’s important to note that Flux Cored (FCAW) welding is also a great option for field repair, but for the sake of this article we will focus on Stick, which is more accessible to many contractors.
+Flux cored (FCAW) welding is also a great option for field repair, but for the sake of this article we will focus on stick.

 Choosing the correct replacement/filler material is critical to all field repair applications.
-All material should be replaced with one that meets or exceeds the strength of the parent material.
+Operations should replace all materials with one that meets or exceeds the strength of the parent material.
 Each application varies in mechanical properties such as required strength, ductility, wear resistance, impact strength, and tensile strength.
 An exact material match ensures weld quality and longevity, and avoids premature failure and unwanted downtime.

-6013: All position electrode with a soft arc and minimal spatter, moderate penetration and easily removable slag.
-Suitable with AC or DC power sources, this electrode is better served on newer and clean materials, thinner materials and wide root openings.
+- 6013: All position electrode with a soft arc and minimal spatter, moderate penetration and easily removable slag.
+Suitable with AC or DC power sources, this electrode works best on newer and clean materials, thinner materials and wide root openings.

-7018: All position electrode with a thick flux and high iron powder content, which makes it one of the easiest electrodes to use.
+- 7018: All position electrode with a thick flux and high iron powder content, which makes it one of the easiest electrodes to use.
 These electrodes produce a smooth, quiet arc with minimal spatter and medium arc penetration.
-Produces strong welds with high impact properties (even in cold weather) and can be used on carbon steel, high-carbon, low-alloy and high-strength steel base metals.
+It produces strong welds with high impact properties (even in cold weather).
+You can use 7018 on carbon steel, high-carbon, low-alloy and high-strength steel base metals.
 Suitable with AC and DC power sources.

-Selecting the right machine for Stick welding is based largely on the diameter of electrodes used.
+Selecting the right machine for stick welding is based largely on the diameter of electrodes used.
 A 1/8-in. electrode welds up to 145 amps, while a 5/32-in. electrode offers optimal performance at about 180 amps.
-Therefore, a welding generator with a 100 percent duty cycle at 250 amps (Miller's Bobcat™ 250) offers enough welding power to meet most Stick welding needs.
+Therefore, a welding generator with a 100 percent duty cycle at 250 amps offers enough welding power to meet most needs.

 Contractor’s Note: For heavy-duty repairs and space savings on maintenance trucks, contractors should consider a combination welder/generator/air compressor.
 These machines not only feature welders and generators, but also include self-contained rotary screw air compressors for running air tools and plasma cutters.
 The Trailblazer 302 Air Pak, for instance, offers 26 CFM of air (up to 160 PSI) at 100 percent duty cycle.
 This machine also has a battery jump/charge option built in, to give field mechanics another tool to combat idle equipment.

 Once you’ve obtained the right filler metal alloy and welding machine, cut the steel to its required size and bevel the edges at a 30-degree angle for better welding penetration.
-For heavier sections of material it is recommended to leave a small face or “land” at the bottom of the joint.
-This can be done, after having beveled your edges, by grinding along the surface until the bottom portion is about the thickness of a nickel.
+For heavier sections of material experts recommend leaving a small face or “land” at the bottom of the joint.
+After beveling your edges, grind along the surface until the bottom portion is about the thickness of a nickel.

 Cleanliness of the welding joint is critical.
 While some welding electrodes are more forgiving than others, it’s never wise to leave any contaminants behind.
-All rust, oils, and paints must be ground or wiped away prior to welding—failure to do so will lead to a failed or weakened weld.
+Operators must grind or wipe away all rust, oils, and paints prior to welding—failure to do so will lead to a failed or weakened weld.

 Once the piece is in place, preheating the weld area may be necessary.
-Preheating is done to minimize shrinkage stresses, and minimize distortion; all of which might cause cracking when an extremely hot welding arc is applied to cold steel.
+Preheating minimizes shrinkage stresses and distortion; all of which might cause cracking when applying an extremely hot welding arc to cold steel.
 Preheating is typically required on all material thicknesses when the carbon content of mild steel exceeds .40 percent.
 Consult your material supplier for specific material/process requirements.

 To preheat, an oxy-fuel torch outfitted with a special "rosebud" tip to widen the flame is recommended.
 Preheating temperatures vary based on the material to be welded.
 A temp stick (or heat crayon) can be used to gauge the temperature as it changes.
 Temp sticks come in various temperature values and, when applied to material being heated, will change color when the goal temperature is reached.
 Again, consult your material supplier for specific material/process requirements.

-Length of arc: The correct arc length varies with each electrode and application.
+The correct arc length varies with each electrode and application.
 As a good starting point, arc length should not exceed the diameter of the metal portion (core) of the electrode.
 Holding the electrode too closely decreases welding voltage.
-This creates an erratic arc that may extinguish itself or cause the electrode to freeze to the material, as well as produces a weld bead with a high crown.
+This creates an erratic arc that may extinguish itself or cause the electrode to freeze to the material.
+Too short arc length also produces a weld bead with a high crown.
 Excessively long arcs (too much voltage) produce spatter, low deposition rates, undercuts and even porosity.

 Many beginners weld with too long of an arc, so they produce rough beads with lots of spatter.
-A little practice will show you that a tight, controlled arc length improves bead appearance, creates a narrower bead and minimizes spatter.
+Practice will show you that a tight, controlled arc length improves bead appearance, creates a narrower bead and minimizes spatter.

 To create a wider bead on thicker material, manipulate the electrode from side to side creating a continuous series of partially overlapping circles, or in a “Z,” semi-circle or stutter-step pattern.
 Limit side-to-side motion to 2-1/2 times the diameter of the electrode core.
 To cover a wider area, make multiple passes or “stringer beads.”

 A few last words of advice.
 Always remember that you need a good view of the weld puddle.
 Otherwise, you can’t ensure you’re welding in the joint, keeping the arc on the leading edge of the puddle and using the right amount of heat (you can actually see a puddle with too much heat will roll out of the joint).
-For the best view, keep your head off to the side and out of the smoke so you can easily see the puddle.
+For the best view, keep your head off to the side and out of the smoke.